sanjidnet/SharepointR/README.md

 will require the following steps:

 1. Create / modify `.Rprofile` file in location `Sys.getenv("R_USER")`
-    to ensure the following:
+    to ensure the following line exists in the file:

     `readRenviron(paste0(Sys.getenv("R_USER"), "/.Renviron"))`

 2. Create / modify `.Renviron` file in location `Sys.getenv("R_USER")`
-    to ensure the following:
+    to ensure the following line exists in the file:

     `SHAREPOINT_CLIENTID` = &lt;&gt;